-On this page I publish tutorial videos about the virtual research environment (VRE) nodegoat.
-The videos are intended for the users of nodegoat Go, which is available for students and research at the University of Bern, but are also valid for other nodegoat installations.
+The tutorials about the virtual research environment (VRE) nodegoat are intended for the users of nodegoat Go, which is available for students and research at the University of Bern.
+But the tutorials also work with other nodegoat installations.

-1. Getting started: create your first project in ‘Management’ / add Types in ‘Model’ / activate the Types in ‘Management’ / work with the Types in ‘Data’
+1. Getting started: create your first project in ‘Management’ / add Object Types in ‘Model’ / activate the Object Types in ‘Management’ / work with the Object Types in ‘Data’

 See further information about ‘Types’: https://nodegoat.net/guides/type

-2. Your first visualization: Locations must be stored in the Sub-Object of a Type
+2. Your first visualization: Locations must be stored in the Sub-Object of an Object Type

 See further information about Locations: https://nodegoat.net/guides/ (Working with Spatial Data)

-3. Entering dates: Dates must be stored in the Sub-Object of a Type
+3. Entering dates: Dates must be stored in the Sub-Object of an Object Type

 See further information about dates: https://nodegoat.net/guides (Working with temporal Data)